DevCrafterLZY/TAB/README.md

 ### Data preparation

 Prepare Data.
-You can obtained the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1oHDHKCGMT_xkHhCI113bQ-4IzGnKPU3I/view?usp=drive_link).
+You can obtain the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/193BZapw_ZdWIe5Yu80bObfVzbLDDo-Mj/view).
 Then place the downloaded data under the folder `./dataset`.

 ### Train and evaluate model

 We provide the experiment scripts for all benchmarks under the folder `./scripts/multivariate_detection`, and `./scripts/univariate_detection`.
-For example you can reproduce a experiment result as the following:
+For example, you can reproduce an experiment result as the following:

 ```shell
 sh ./scripts/multivariate_detection/detect_label/MSL_script/ModernTCN.sh